Skip to main content

 Corporate AI models (ChatGPT, Claude, Gemini) are trained to refuse certain topics.
 Ask about anything the company considers sensitive and you get a refusal.
 These aren't safety features — they're content policies imposed by corporations.

-Uncensored models like Dolphin and abliterated Qwen have had this refusal training removed.
+Uncensored models like the abliterated Qwen builds c0mpute runs have had this refusal training removed.
 They answer your questions directly without corporate-imposed restrictions.

 Web search (Max only)